Download/anylogger/README.md

 log.error('Something went wrong', error);
 ```

+## Colors?

+Anylogger does not directly support colors, but it does not prevent their use
+either.
+All of the frameworks supported by anylogger support colors, but there
+are (big) implementation differences and anylogger makes no attempt to normalize them.

+However nothing is stopping you from using colors.
+On Node JS you could use the
+popular `chalk` library for example.
+But be aware that the console API itself
+is badly standardized and that only gets worse if you try to combine that with
+colors.
+It works, but you need to take care of platform differences yourself
+and you might loose some advantages of the anylogger abstraction.

+The choice is yours.

 ## Issues

 Add an issue in this project's [issue tracker](https://github.com/download/anylogger/issues)
 to let me know of any problems you find, or questions you may have.

 ## Copyright

 Copyright 2016 by [Stijn de Witt](http://StijnDeWitt.com).

 ## License

 Licensed under the MIT Open Source license.